Kandoo guides and climbers on Uhuru peak

 High Altitude Air

-Reason 3: You really, really don’t want altitude sickness
+Reason 3: You want to try and avoid altitude sickness

-Being in good health should be one of your priorities for attempting a high-altitude trek such as the ascent of Kilimanjaro.
+Being in good health should be one of your priorities for attempting a high altitude trek such as the ascent of Kilimanjaro.
 Think about it.
-You don’t want to start this adventure of a lifetime feeling a bit rough, only to feel progressively worse as you climb higher and your body begins to respond to reduced oxygen.
+You don’t want to start this adventure of a lifetime feeling a bit rough, only to feel progressively worse as you climb higher, and your body begins to respond to reduced oxygen.
+Not only will this be wholly unenjoyable, but it might affect your ability to reach the summit, which is basically why you’re here in the first place.

-Altitude sickness affects everyone differently, but common symptoms include headache or dizziness, shortness of breath and muscle tiredness.
-Best case, you should be able to manage these symptoms with everyday painkillers and they should settle down as your body grows more accustomed to the altitude.
-But if you begin to feel even rougher, start throwing up or hallucinating or experience any other kind of severe symptom it’s time to call it quits and head back down the mountain.
-If you try to carry on with the trek you could be toast.
-The point is; put in a bit of training and preparation beforehand, look after yourself properly on the climb, and you can spare yourself – and everyone else who’s trekking with you – a whole lot of heartache.
+Altitude sickness (also known as acute mountain sickness or AMS) can affect anyone and affects everyone differently, but common symptoms include headaches or dizziness, shortness of breath and muscle tiredness.
+Some people should be able to manage these symptoms with everyday painkillers and they should settle down as your body grows more accustomed to the altitude.
+But if you begin to feel worse, start throwing up, hallucinating or experience any other kind of severe symptom it’s time to call it quits and head back down the mountain to a lower altitude.
+AMS can progress into high altitude pulmonary edema (HAPE) or high altitude cerebral edema (HACE) both of which can be life-threatening.

 Kilimanjaro ascent